Contents

 Paris Metro has used the system for firefighting exercises ever since it was installed.
 The technology proved useful during those exercises.
 Managers could follow the progress of their staff from the control room.

-With regard to alerting, the system sends automated e-mail alerts to personnel and managers related to maintenance requirements or other factors.
+About alerting, the system sends automated e-mail alerts to personnel and managers related to maintenance requirements or other factors.
 E-mails are used rather than SMS text messages, since there is no GSM cellular signal in the tunnels, whereas there is an available Wi-Fi signal.

 Contact us and let’s find out the best solution for your business together.